How to index a JSON column

 This recipe contains a data generator that creates events with data about people.

-It uses the Faker library, so you'll first need to install that:
+It uses the Faker library (opens in a new tab), so you'll first need to install that:

 pip install faker